Please note: We do not offer stacking services.

 Our hardwood firewood is a mix of mostly oak with some locust and cherry.
 Our seasoned firewood has been harvested at least 4 months and our partially seasoned firewood has been harvested for a few weeks, but still needs several months of drying.

 What is a cord?

 One cord of stacked wood measures four feet high by four feet wide by eight feet long (4 ft. x 4 ft. x 8 ft.) and has a volume of 128 cubic feet.
-The amount of solid wood in a cord varies depending on the size of the pieces.
 The amount of solid wood in a cord varies depending on the size of the pieces, but for firewood it averages about 85 cubic feet.
 The rest of the cord volume is air space.

+Our firewood is stored outside as is industry practice, so the possibility of receiving firewood that has been rained on prior to your delivery date is likely.
+We always recommend that firewood be purchased well in advance of its use, and that the customer store it in a dry, well-ventilated area prior to burning.
 Firewood should be kept up off the ground for seasoning to promote drying and prevent mold growth.
 Free standing firewood stacks need to have straight sides if they are to stay upright for the minimum of four months and maximum of two years needed for seasoning.
-The shorter the individual pieces, the narrower is the stack and the more wobbly it is likely to be.
+The shorter the individual pieces, the narrower the stack, and the more wobbly it is likely to be.
 The mark of a good firewood pile is the way the stack ends.
 A common method is to crisscross the pieces in alternate layers to form a pillar at the end that is (theoretically) stable in both directions.

 Here are some of the factors that can affect the price of firewood: